flosskosova/foss4g-2023/content/tutorials/session_leader.md

 ### Technical Issues

+Here are some quick fixes for your technical issues.

+#### I accidentally deleted the broadcast or I can't find it in Streamyard

+There should be a backup broadcast you can use defined on the same account.
+Make sure you give the new link to all your speakers in the session and that you warn us on info@foss4g.org so we fix the broadcast list.

+#### Streamyard is not working

 If you are experiencing issues on Streamyard, you can use the *"Having issues?"* link to open a chat and ask for technical assistance.

 ![](/images/tutorials/streamyardHelp.png "")

+#### Where can I contact you?

 If you face any technical issue you don't know how to solve, please contact at info@foss4g.org .